junxit/us-congress-bills-116/bill.md

   - **(E)** secondary inspection areas; and
   - **(F)** short-term custody facilities.
 - **(4)** *Forward operating base* The term “forward operating base” means a permanent facility established by CBP in forward or remote locations, and designated as such by CBP.
+- **(5)** *Publication of data on complaints of sexual abuse at CBP facilities* Not later than 90 days after the date of enactment of this Act, the Secretary of Homeland Security, acting in coordination with the Office of Inspector General and Office for Civil Rights and Civil Liberties, shall publicly release aggregate data on complaints of sexual abuse at CBP facilities on its website on a quarterly basis, excluding any personally identifiable information that may compromise the confidentiality of individuals who reported abuse.

+## § 15.
+Sense of Congress

+It is the sense of the Congress that the men and women of the U.S. Border Patrol should be commended for continuing to carry out their duties in a professional manner, including caring for the extraordinarily high numbers of family units, unaccompanied alien children, and single adults processed in United States Customs and Border Protection facilities referenced in this Act.